X-WS-RateLimit-Remaining

 Usage

-WordPress.com enforces rate limits on requests made to its platform.
+IONOS CDN enforces per-IP rate limits on requests passing through its edge servers.
 The X-WS-RateLimit-Remaining header reports how many requests are left in the current window before the limit is reached.
 The value counts down with each request, giving API clients a way to monitor their consumption in real time.
+IONOS documentation names only the companion X-WS-RateLimit-Limit header, so the countdown behavior described here comes from observed responses.

 The header appears alongside X-WS-RateLimit-Limit, which shows the total ceiling for the window.
 Reading both headers together reveals both the budget and the remaining balance.
-When the remaining value reaches zero, WordPress.com begins throttling or rejecting further requests until the window resets.
+When the remaining value reaches zero, the CDN begins throttling or rejecting further requests until the window resets.
+Each edge server and each routing rule keeps its own per-IP bucket, so the counter may differ between edge servers.

-This header follows the same pattern as the widely adopted X-RateLimit-Remaining, scoped to WordPress.com's infrastructure with the WS- prefix.
+This header follows the same pattern as the widely adopted X-RateLimit-Remaining, scoped to the IONOS CDN platform with the WS- prefix.

 Values